GitauHarrison/notes/linode/buy_domain.md

 ![Authenticate Your Domain](/images/linode/buy_domain/authenticate_your_domain_button.png)

-There are several questions you will be asked.
+Once I have clicked on this button, tere are several questions that I will be asked.
 The first page has two questions.
 Unfortunately, Linode, my DNS provider, is not listed in the dropdown menu.
 I needed to click on "Other Host (Not Listed)" to provide the host name.
 I also allowed for link branding in this domain.

 ![Authenticate Your Domain Page 1](/images/linode/buy_domain/authenticate_domain_page_1.png)

-I will click on the "Next" button to continue.
+The "Next" button, blue in color, will redirect me to the next page in this process.
 I am required to update the domain name from which an email can be sent.
 A nice little preview of the email is shown as I key in my domain name.

 ![Authenticate Your Domain Page 2](/images/linode/buy_domain/authenticate_domain_page_2.png)